 - Boquerones en vinagre con patatas fritas

-I will start with my dad ‘s favourite tapa: boquerones en vinagre con patatas fritas.
+I will start the list of the most popular Spanish tapas with my dad ‘s favourite tapa: boquerones en vinagre con patatas fritas.
 It is a classic in all neighbourhood bars in Spain.
 This tapa is so popular that you can even buy it already prepared in supermarkets.

 It consists of marinating the boquerones (a small fish) in salt, water and vinegar.
 Afterwards, they are washed and preserved in olive oil, with garlic and parsley.
 They are served with olives and chips.